TBD54566975/tbd-project-template/GOVERNANCE.md

 * Participation in working groups
 * Merging pull requests

-## Technical Steering Committee
+## Governance Committee

-A subset of the collaborators forms the Technical Steering Committee (TSC).
-The TSC has final authority over this project, including:
+The TBD Open Source Governance Committee (GC) has final authority over this project, including:

 * Technical direction
 * Project governance and process (including this policy)
 * Contribution policy
 * GitHub repository hosting
 * Conduct guidelines
-* Maintaining the list of collaborators
+* Maintaining the list of maintainers

-The current list of TSC members is:
+The current GC members are:

-* Andrew Lee Rubinger, TBD Head of Open Source
-* Angie Jones, TBD Head of Developer Relations
+* Angie Jones, Head of Developer Relations, TBD
-* Julie Kim, Block Lead of TBD Legal
+* Julie Kim, Head of Legal, TBD
-* ...
+* Nidhi Nahar, Head of Patents and Open Source, Block
+* Andrew Lee Rubinger, Head of Open Source, TBD
+* Max Sills, Counsel for Intellectual Property, Block

-The TSC is reached via (TODO) and is an available resource in mediation or for sensitive cases beyond the scope of project maintainers.
+Members are not to be contacted individually.
+The GC may be reached through `tbd-open-source-governance@@squareup.com` and is an available resource in mediation or for sensitive cases beyond the scope of project maintainers.
 It operates as a "Self-appointing council or board" as defined by Red Hat: [Open Source Governance Models](https://www.redhat.com/en/blog/understanding-open-source-governance-models).